m-schmutz/Setup-Weekly-Report/README.md

 Enter team name:
 ```

-#### The input given will be used as the team name in the generated templates
+#### The name given will be used as the team name in the generated templates

 ### Week
 #### To get the week used in the templates, the script will ask whether the current or next week should be used: